sejaldua/music-clustering/README.md

 ## Source Code

 Note: you must have access to the Spotify Developer API to use this repo. :)
-All code is contained in `notebook.ipynb`.
+The technical code for this project is contained in `notebook.ipynb`.
+The web application containing user-friendly, interactive visualization code-- lives in `app.py`.

 ## Visualizations